A Homeowner’s Guide to Clay Soil Foundation Issues

 During long dry periods, the soil around a home may shrink rapidly.
 A consistent moisture strategy can help reduce extreme contraction.
 The goal is balance, not overwatering.

-Watch Trees and Large Shrubs
+Manage Trees and Shrubs Near Your Home

 Large trees close to a home can draw significant moisture from clay soil.
 Root systems and soil moisture patterns should be considered when evaluating foundation movement.